jessvanos/ab-net-zero-grid-model/README.md

 ##### *Data_Filt_To_Table Special Notes:*

 -   *Excel sheets will be written to the "Data Files" folder stored locally within the R project.
 If the name is not changes it will be over-written when running again.*

+### <ins>Data_Filt_To_RFile<ins>

+Functions to filter and reformat key data for comparison between scenarios.

+#### Functions:

+-   *AnnualDataR* : Filters and organizes annual data, sends to R files for easy accessibility.

+-   *CombineFilesR* : Reads filtered R data and combines two files into a single excel sheet.

 ### <ins>Developing_Functions